rodcloutier/helm-steer/README.md

 `helm steer` use `plan` files to direct the operations.
 The `plan` file are akin to a frozen command to Helm with all the flags and arguments.

-Each Chart entry contains a dictionnary with the keys being exactly the same as the helm command flags.
+Each Chart entry contains a dictionnary of commands with the keys being exactly the same as the helm command flags.

 Have a look a the [plan.yaml.tpl](plan.yaml.tpl) for an annoted example